Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 Of course, you should be a project admin to customize cards.

-You can see an attribute as a data field for the cards.
+You can see a field as a data field for the cards.
 It has a specific type, a name and a position in your card.

 You can give them a description (hover the question mark to see it).

-You can decide whether the attribute should be visible on a card tile (like in the
+You can decide whether the field should be visible on a card tile (like in the

 Kanban board or in the